techidaily/site-win11-tips/source/_posts/navigating-windows-errors-how-to-fix-unopenable-packages.md

 ## 3\.
 Scan Your System's Files for Corruption

  Don’t rule out the possibility of system file corruption causing this installation issue.
 It’s easy to scan and repair system files with the System File Checker command-line utility.
-Check out our[how-to-run SFC guide](https://www.makeuseof.com/system-file-checker-sfc-windows/) for full instructions about applying this potential fix.
+Check out our [how-to-run SFC guide](https://www.makeuseof.com/system-file-checker-sfc-windows/) for full instructions about applying this potential fix.

 ![The SFC command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/sfc-scannow-command2-1.jpg)